SkygearIO/chat/doc/conversation.md

 ## Creating a conversation

-`createConversation(participants, title, options)`
+`createConversation(participants, title, meta, options)`

-available options:
+`meta` is a JSON attributes for app specific data.
+`options` is have following options:
-- distinctByParticipants (boolean, default to true)
+- distinctByParticipants (boolean, default to false)
 - admins ([user], default to all participants)

-Duplicate call of `createConversation` with same list of participants will return the same conversation, unless `distinctByParticipants` in options is set to `false`.
-When `distinctByParticipants` is set to `false`, every call to `createConversation` will create a new conversation.
+Duplicate call of `createConversation` with same list of participants will return the different conversation, unless `distinctByParticipants` in options is set to `true`.

 Adding or removing participants from a distinct conversation (see below) makes it non-distinct.

 All participant will be admin unless specific in `options.admins`

+In common use case, one to one conversation is special.
+So we provided a helper function for creating unique direct conversation.

+`createDirectConversation(participant, title, meta)`

+This helper function will create conversation with `distinctByParticipants` set to `true`.

 # Querying UserConversation